 The Minimum Legal Age to Work in Nebraska

 If you're a Nebraska resident who's interested in earning income, you must first consider whether you meet the state's minimum legal age to work.
 If so, this is exciting news.
-It means you can start saving money for something you've been dreaming of—be it a first car, college expenses or a trip to a place you've always wanted to visit when you finish high school.
+It means you can start saving money for something you've been dreaming of—be it a first car, college expenses, or a trip to a place you've always wanted to visit when you finish high school.

 Perhaps you live in a single-parent household and money is tight, or you have a parent who's unable to work for some reason, and you want to work to help your struggling family.
 Whatever the reason that's sparked your desire to enter the workforce, you need to find out what restrictions you face in the workplace.
 Although minors can work, they can't perform all jobs, and they might be limited to working just certain hours.

-Child actors, models or those who work in a family business or farm are also typically able to work before their 14th birthdays.
-That said before children begin working jobs for kids it is important to review the rules and restrictions surrounding minor labor laws.
+Child actors, models, or those who work in a family business or farm are also typically able to work before their 14th birthdays.
+That said, before children begin working jobs for kids, it is important to review the rules and restrictions surrounding minor labor laws.

 Nebraska state law requires juveniles under age 16 to obtain a child employment certificate to work.
 Employment certificates are provided by the school or obtained online.
 Ask the administrative office how to get a certificate.
-Also, youth ages 16 and older will be provided with an age certificate by request from their school.
+Also, teens ages 16 and older will be provided with an age certificate by request from their school.
 However, it is not required under Nebraska state law.

-How Many Hours May Teens Work?
+How Many Hours Teens Can Work

 Nebraska youth ages 14 and 15 years may not work more than eight hours a day or 48 hours a week.
-They're also prohibited from working before 6 a.m. or after 10 p.m.
+They're also prohibited from working before 6:00 a.m. or after 10:00 p.m.